 - Blog posts about self-care, in particular, self-care for mothers;

-- Blog posts about motherhood with a personal twist, think of: things I can say at home, but not at work, the laws of motherhood outdoors and a tutorial on how to avoid changing diapers at all cost.
+- Posts about motherhood with a personal twist, think of: things I can say at home, but not at work, the laws of motherhood outdoors and a tutorial on how to avoid changing diapers at all cost.

 - Inspiration interior blog posts, for example: Halloween decorations or an Ikea Hack;